evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Drivetrain

 The BYD Tang EV600 features an all-wheel drive system powered by two motors, one on each axle.
-The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension